Jalen Hurts Player Prop Bets for NFL Week 6 | Philadelphia vs. Tampa Bay 10/14/2021

 - Hurts has passed for 1,365 yards (273.0 per game) while completing 64.8% of his passes (118-for-182), with seven touchdowns and three interceptions.

-- He's also contributed in the ground game, with 256 rushing yards (51.2 ypg) on 43 carries with three rushing touchdowns.
+- He's also carried the ball 43 times for 256 yards and three touchdowns, averaging 51.2 yards per game.

-- The Eagles, who rank 16th in the NFL in points scored, have dropped back to pass 61.8% of the time while running the ball 38.2% of the time.
+- The Eagles, who rank 16th in the NFL in points scored, have attempted a pass 61.8% of the time while running the ball 38.2% of the time.

 - Hurts accounts for 59.1% of his team's red zone plays, with 26 of his 182 pass attempts coming from inside the opponent's 20-yard line.